David Gray (British musician): Early career

 Gray's first two albums, A Century Ends and Flesh, were issued in 1993 and 1994, respectively.
 The albums made Gray popular in folk-rock circles, but failed in terms of commercial sales.
 Simon Price wrote of Gray's debut single, "Birds Without Wings": "He sounded like an anguished, intense troubadour, potentially a male PJ Harvey."
 In 1996, Gray released his third album, Sell, Sell, Sell.

 White Ladder and rise to fame

-Originally released on Gray's own label IHT Records in November 1998, White Ladder was re-released in 2000 on EastWest internationally and on ATO Records in the US and Canada.
-The re-release brought him commercial success and critical attention.
+Originally released on Gray's own label IHT Records in November 1998, White Ladder was re-released in 2000 on the Dave Matthews–owned ATO Records; it became a worldwide hit and made Gray a superstar.
 While his first three albums featured acoustic folk songs and guitar-based alternative rock, White Ladder introduced his now-trademark folktronic sound.
 The album included his best-known songs: "This Year's Love", "Babylon", "Please Forgive Me" and "Sail Away".
 After its re-release, combined with the release and success of single "Babylon", it sold 100,000 copies in Ireland alone, making it number one for six weeks, and according to a 2012 report was the biggest-selling album ever in that country.
-In June 2000, "Babylon" hit No. 5 in the UK Singles Chart.
+The album was No. 1 on the UK Albums Chart, two years and five months after its original release, spending a total of 151 weeks on the chart.
+Aside from "Please Forgive Me", which charted at No. 72 on the UK Singles Chart, all other single releases charted within the Top 20.
+In June 2000, the single "Babylon" hit No. 5 on the UK Singles Chart.